 A One-Stop Shop for a Unique Cultural Experience at Al Marmoom Heritage Village

-The family destination is a main attraction during the 2018 Marmoom Camel Race Festival
+The family destination is a main attraction during the 2019 Al Marmoom Camel Race Festival

 Abdullah Faraj, Member of the Supreme Committee and Head of Marketing and Events at Al Marmoom Camel Race Festival, says the Festival has been witnessing a steady growth of visitors over the past couple of years.
-“The experience at Al Marmoom Heritage Festival is enriching because visitors get a first hand account of Emarati culture through sport, cuisine, music, and various events.
+“The experience at Al Marmoom Heritage Festival is enriching because visitors get a firsthand account of Emarati culture through sport, cuisine, music, and various events.
 It’s a window that allows visitors to have a broader cultural experience.
 We aim to enhance that experience through our retail offerings across a hundred kiosks.
 Dubai is a multicultural city and we are hoping to attract all nationalities by creating a festive atmosphere, and we are very grateful for our partners at Dubai Culture for preparing a rich and diverse programme of events for this year.
-In addition to the festivities, we are honoured to host a Year of Zayed exhibition – a tribute to the founding father of our nation.”
+In addition to the festivities, we are honoured to host Year of Tolerance with Laser Shows and Folklore Band Shows